mdn/content/files/en-us/mozilla/firefox/releases/1.5/what_s_new_in_1.5_alpha/index.md

 #### Improved Preferences

 - Instant Apply behavior on Linux and Mac
-  - : Changes made in the Preferences window now apply immediately, in line with typical behavior in other macOS and GNOME applications.
+  - : Changes made in the Preferences window now apply immediately, in line with typical behavior in other Mac OS X and GNOME applications.
 This changes conforms with the Apple and GNOME Human Interface Guidelines.

 <!---->